alexcfv/url-shorter-bot/README.md

 ### 🗄️ Database Tables

-Tables are created automatically with RLS disabled.
+Tables are created automatically with RLS.

 | Table        | Purpose                             |
 | ------------ | ----------------------------------- |